-If you're dating an equestrian, and are wondering how you can make tomorrow (14 February) really special, here are some ideas to really treat your Valentine.
-Top tip: forget the red roses
+If you’re dating an equestrian, and are wondering how you can make today (14 February) really special this year, here are some ideas to treat your Valentine

 Are you dating an equestrian?
 And you’re reading this article on H&H about how to make them happy?
 Wow, you’re already the best boy/girlfriend ever.